Capital Stock Definition

 - The control of the company is diluted when it is issued.

-- The approval of stockholders is required to take major decisions in the company.
-This may be serious trouble in case of disagreement with the stockholders.
+- The approval of stockholders is required to make major decisions in the company.
+It may be serious trouble in case of disagreement with the stockholders.

 This article has been a guide to Capital Stock and its definition.
 Here we discuss the formula for calculation capital stock in balance sheet along with practical examples, advantages & disadvantages.
 You can learn more about financing from the following articles –